Park Policies

 Our lawns are for recreation and an important feature at Siesta thus please help us look after them by:

-- Not parking cars on lawns and no tipping hot water on them (which kills patches of lawn).
+– Not parking cars on lawns and no tipping hot water on them after cooking crabs for example (which kills patches of lawn).

-- Please keep your equipment neat and tidy so all guests can freely use the shared lawn areas while also ensuring it does not obstruct the sprinklers overnight, with storing off lawns preferred thanks.
+– Please keep your equipment neat and tidy so all guests can freely use the shared lawn areas while also ensuring it does not obstruct the sprinklers overnight, with storage off lawns preferred thankyou.

-- Please do not take our mats or blankets outside and spread on the lawn as they collect twigs, leaves etc.
+– Please do not take our blankets or cushions outside and spread on the lawn as they collect twigs, leaves and dirt.

 BBQ Fire Rules